 Okay, so now that we got those details covered, let’s get down to the specifics of this week’s shopping!

 I realize that all the numbers below can get kind of confusing.
 I try to break it down in a way that is easy to understand, but I know that it’s still kind of hard to follow sometimes.
 So if you have questions, please feel free to ask in the comments!

-Updated 8/24- actually I only spent $10.67 because today I got notifications from Saving Star that I received $4 for buying the Butterball turkey.
+Updated 8/24- actually I only spent $10.67 because today I got notifications from Saving Star (Saving Star closed in 2020) that I received $4 for buying the Butterball turkey.
 I had totally forgotten about that offer when I bought these, but it sure made the deal even sweeter!